The site

 As part of the educational programme, the participants will also take part in discussions and exchange about the future memorialisation project at the Gusen satellite camp.The participants will be invited to provide their international perspective to what took place in this satellite camp and should prepare beforehand for this topic.
 The discussions will be guided and moderated by a professional and researcher on this area.
 In addition, there will be guided visits to other memorial places linked to the history of Mauthausen Memorial Complex.

-The project will take place from July, 17th, till July, 30th, 2022, and is jointly organised by European Heritage Volunteers and the Burghauptmannschaft Österreich.
+The project was jointly organised by European Heritage Volunteers and the Burghauptmannschaft Österreich.

 European Heritage Volunteers